 Once you have deployed Anssr Data Engine you will want to expose elements of the bundle to access the UIs.
 We recommend exposing:

 - Hadoop Resource Manager

 To do this, simply click the software icon.
 In the box on the left, click Expose and then tick the adjoining box.
 Once you have exposed all required software, click Commit Changes in the bottom right.

 Returning to the Expose tab, on the right click the IP address link and a new tab will open with the UI for the chosen software.

 note - when navigating to the Ganglia IP address you will need you add /ganglia after the IP address

 Switching Off Your Model

-Once you no longer need the bundle you have spun up you will want to destroy the model to avoid building up unwanted AWS (or other cloud) costs.
-To do this click your user name in the top left.
-This will take you to you to a page that shows what models you are currently running.
-Click the trash icon next to the model you no longer require and click destroy and the model will be shut down.
+Once you no longer need the bundle you will need to avoid building up unwanted AWS or other cloud costs.
+Click your user name in the top left.
+This will take you to a page showing what models you are currently running.
+Click the trash icon next to models you no longer require, click destroy and the model will be shut down.